-I hope you are well, despite the current circumstances.
+I hope you are well, despite the current lockdown and changes to everyone’s circumstances.

 However, my abiding thought has been that everyone is rushing around trying to keep things normal, yet there is nothing normal about the current situation, well not until we get used to it at any rate.

 The way we respond to stressful situation is generally determined by the way we responded the first time in we experienced a shock.
 This is usually in childhood through loss of a family member, a house or school move or parents getting divorced for example.
 If the way we operated then served us well, it’s likely it’s become our default reaction.

 Whilst most of my friends and colleagues have been rushing around re-establishing their businesses online, (I am not saying there is anything wrong with that), I noticed my reaction seemed to be very different.
 I actually slowed down and took time to consider: what is most important for me right now?
 It turned out to be: ‘catch up with things I have wanted to do for a long time’.
 Things that for various I not done, including decorating the living room.